akullpp/awesome-java/README.md

 _Libraries for scheduling background jobs._

+- [JobRunr](https://github.com/jobrunr/jobrunr) - Job scheduling library which utilizes lambdas for fire-and-forget, delayed and recurring jobs.
+Guarantees execution by single scheduler instance using optimistic locking.
+Has features for persistence, minimal dependencies and is embeddable.
 - [Quartz](https://github.com/quartz-scheduler/quartz) - Feature-rich, open source job scheduling library that can be integrated within virtually any Java application.
 - [Sundial](https://github.com/knowm/Sundial) - Lightweight framework to simply define jobs, define triggers and start the scheduler.
 - [Wisp](https://github.com/Coreoz/Wisp) - Simple library with minimal footprint and straightforward API.